-The environmental information disclosure system aims to enhance the voluntary will of companies to promote environmental management in accordance with the Environmental Technology and Industry Support Act.
+Participation in the GHG Emissions Trading Scheme The Greenhouse Gas Emission Trading Scheme is a GHG reduction system that allows the voluntary will of companies to promote environmental management in accordance with the Environmental Technology and Industry Support Act.
 It not only lays the foundation for environmental management throughout society but also contributes to green loans and green investments for eco-friendly companies by providing financial institutions with verified environmental information.
 As a company subject to environmental information disclosure, Hyundai discloses key information on environmental management promotion system, resource and energy conservation, and environmental pollutant emission reduction goals and achievements.
 Hyundai energizes environmental management through the disclosure of environmental information and increases achievements through continuous environmental information management.